-What question should we ask to apply the passage to our lives?
-Fill in the missing word: "What does God want to in my life?"
-Change.
+- ?
+And what is the final step?
+Apply. - What question should we ask to apply the passage to our lives?
+Put the missing word in the blank.
+What does God want to "change" in my life?

 You can keep these bookmarks in your Bible as a handy reminder of the questions to ask whenever you study Scripture.